LazurasLong/Defense-of-Hakurei-Shrine/README.md

 # Defense-of-Hakurei-Shrine
-Game Last updated: May 15, 2017
-An HTML5 Canvas project made when I was a high school kid.
-This is a fan-made Touhou project game using Canvas.
+An HTML5 Canvas project using JavaScript.
+This is a fan-made Touhou project game.
 Images in this game belong to Team Shanghai Alice.

-The game is based on pure JavaScript w/ canvas.
-No external library included.
+No external library is included.
+The game is based on pure JavaScript.

 Demo: https://andytq.github.io/Defense-of-Hakurei-Shrine/

-Implementation will be reorganized in the future.